HirotakaDango/PHP-Music/README.md

 ## Admin Panel

 Access the administrative dashboard by appending `?access=admin` to your URL.
-Log in using the admin password (default: `admin`).
+Log in using the admin password (default: `admin_password/your own password`).
 Admin sessions are highly persistent and securely cached in the browser via a 1-year cookie.

 | Admin Module | Functionality |
 | :--- | :--- |